top of page

 View towards the sea.

-At the end of the day I was really tired, but I started to get used to the heat.
+At the end of the day, I was exhausted, but I started to get used to the heat.
 Suddenly, I heard someone shout 'bicycletta' and some other things.
-After Bram returned there were still all sorts of noises.
-I hardly slept, there were dogs, ambulances, crickets, and neighbours who went outside at 3 am to drink and then back inside to do some other activities.
+After Bram returned, there were still all sorts of noises.
+I hardly slept, there were dogs, ambulances, crickets, and neighbors who went outside at 3 am to drink and then back inside to do some other activities.

 dag3_kaart.png